Active ingredient

 Patients with wet AMD will be treated with one injection per month for three consecutive doses, followed by another injection after a further two months.

 Your doctor will then decide whether the treatment interval between injections may be kept at every two months or be gradually extended in 2- or 4-weekly intervals if your condition has been stable.
-If your condition worsens, the interval between injections can be shortened, but to not less than every two months in the first year of treatment.
+If your condition worsens, the interval between injections can be shortened.

 Unless you experience any problems or are advised differently by your doctor, there is no need for you to see your doctor between the injections.